Gamez98/ITIssueTracking/README.md

 ## Versioning

-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).
+For the versions available, see the [tags on this repository](https://github.com/Gamez98/ITIssueTracking/issues).

 ## Authors